TOM GROOMS ... 1st Place Nonfiction Historical Award-winning author ...

-Tom Grooms, born 23 December 1947, is the Texas Authors First Place Nonfiction Historical Award recipient for his My Mission in Russia book.
+Tom is the Texas Authors First Place Nonfiction Historical Book Award recipient.
 Tom grew up in Shelbyville Tennessee and got started in business at the age of five selling clove salve, Gazette Newspapers, Christmas cards, and trading ponies, goats and beagle hounds.

 Tom is the expert on Market Intelligence.
 In 1991 Tom’s name became synonymous with his discovery and creation of ‘Market Intelligence’.
+He is the expert on Market Intelligence.
 This pioneering work earned Tom recognition as The Father of Market Intelligence.

-In 2001 he published peer reviewed research findings earning a PhD degree at England's first and most prestigious business school.
+In 2001 he published peer reviewed research findings earning a top-ranked PhD degree at England's first and most prestigious business school.
 At Henley Management College Tom studied under supervisor Peter NC Cooke, Arthur Money, Ray Wild, David Birchall and Adrian Sargeant.
-This led to his founding the Academy of Market Intelligence for further research and understanding.
+Henley Business School (UK #1 and World #18) at the University of Reading and Brunel University.

 Tom was the first in his family to go to college.
 His dad drove him to the college campus, gave him $5 and wished him luck.